rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 # Methodology
 ## First thoughts
 First I thought about using k-means by putting the home neighboorhood into the list of target city's neighborhoods.
-I thought about recommending the neighborhoods that would be in the same cluster as the home neighboorhood.
+That is, recommending the neighborhoods that would be in the same cluster as the home neighboorhood.
 However, I realized I wanted to have actually the features of my home location to be centroid.
 ## Final thoughts
-My solution to the problem described in the introduction was derived from the clustering k-means approached that was shown in the neighborhood clustering notebook for New York in this course.
+My final solution to the problem described in the introduction was derived from the clustering k-means approached that was shown in the neighborhood clustering notebook for New York in this course.
 In Summary what the k-means algorithm does is: It creates centroids where every observation (neighborhood) gets assigned to exactly one centroid.
 Like in the example clustering notebook a feature vector was created for every neighborhood consisting of one hot encoded venue categories.
 ## Approach